EpiSci/oai-lte-5g-multi-ue-proxy/README.md

 ## Prerequsites ##

 Build and install the EpiSys version of the OAI repository.
-In the following, we assume that the packages were installed in home folder.

 1. Open a terminal and clone [openairinterface5g](https://gitlab.eurecom.fr/oai/openairinterface5g.git) repo.
 2. git checkout episys-merge-nsa